Design Principles Guide by Andi Gugu

 Define & strategy

-Synthesize your research into a clear problem statement.
-Create user personas, map journeys, identify pain points, and establish measurable design goals.
-A well-defined problem is already half-solved, most design failures stem from solving the wrong problem.
+Synthesize your research into a clear, agreed-upon problem statement that everyone on the team can see and align around.
+Create evidence-based user personas, map user journeys to identify pain points and opportunity areas, and establish measurable design goals before any design work begins.
+A well-defined problem is already half-solved, most design failures stem from solving the wrong problem with exceptional skill.

 3